FREE GUIDE

 What charterers need to know about the EU ETS

-Shipping’s inclusion in the European Union’s Emissions Trading System (EU ETS) will bring carbon pricing to the maritime sector in January 2024.
+Shipping’s inclusion in the European Union’s Emissions Trading System (EU ETS) brought carbon pricing to the maritime sector.
 For charterers who want to leverage the opportunities of the transition, it’s time to embrace the change and learn how to navigate the EU ETS.
-A good way to start is to understand how the new regulations will impact your everyday work so we sum up some key aspects of the new regulation - from a charterer’s perspective.
+A good way to start is to understand how the new regulations impact your everyday work.
+So, we sum up some key aspects of the EU ETS - from a chartering perspective.

 Download guide